 1. Brief introduction to the area – what is a DAS and why are they important.

-Sharing research data openly is increasingly being seen as imperative, as without access to a studies data, other researchers are unable to examine, verify and build on the results of that study.[1]
+Sharing research data is becoming an increasingly important aspect of scientific research.
+Without data sharing, researchers are unable to examine, verify or build on the results of a study, leading to the same data being generated for multiple studies, stifling secondary research and preventing researchers from verifying each other’s work.

-As a result, many journals now require data availability statements, dedicated sections of research articles which are intended to provide readers with important information about whether and where the data described by the study are available.[2]
+As a result, many journals now require data availability statements.
+These are dedicated sections of research articles, which are intended to provide readers with important information about whether the data described by the study are available and if so, where they can be obtained.[2]

-While this may seem like an acceptable manner in which to share research data, previous work has shown that these statements are demonstrably false in the majority of cases: that when data is requested, it is not actually made available.[3,4] Additionally, previous work found that the availability of data “available on request” declines with article age, meaning that this approach is not a valid long term option for data sharing.[5]
+While requiring data availability statements is an admirable first step for journals to take, a lack of regulation on what can be included in these statements often leads to issues.
+Many authors claim that their data can be made available on request, which may seem like a reasonable approach to sharing research data, however, previous work has shown that there are many flaws with this method of data sharing.
+When data is requested, it is not actually made available in the majority of cases.[3,4

 2. Description of the problem – while a DAS is often a journal requirement, .
 It was clear from looking at the journal policies that almost all are keen for authors to share their data but a) authors are doing the bare minimum, and b) journals are not critically reviewing DAS or enforcing their policies harshly enough.

-This suggests that requiring a data availability statements without a corresponding strictly enforced data-sharing policy, data availability statements are not achieving their aim of making research data more openly available.
-However few journals require data sharing, evidenced by an “open” data availability statement, as a condition of publication.
-Of a sample of 318 biomedical journals, only ~20% had a data-sharing policy that require data sharing.[6]
+This suggests that requiring data availability statements without a corresponding, strictly enforced data-sharing policy, these statements are not achieving their aim of making research data more openly available.
+However few journals require data sharing as a condition of publication.
+Of a sample of 318 biomedical journals, only ~20% had a data-sharing policy that required data sharing.[6]

 3. Current evidence base – other studies have looked at DAS in published articles but no one has looked at preprints to date.
 This is especially relevant given the role of preprints in the response to the ongoing COVID-19 pandemic.
 This leads nicely into our aims/objectives.

-Several previous studies have examined the data availability statements of published articles,[2,7–9] but to date, none has examined the statements accompanying preprinted manuscripts, including those hosted medRxiv, the preprint repository for manuscripts in the medical, clinical, and related health sciences.[10]
+Several previous studies have examined the data availability statements of published articles,[2,7–9] but to date, none has examined the statements accompanying preprinted manuscripts, including those hosted on medRxiv, the preprint repository for manuscripts in the medical, clinical, and related health sciences.[10]

 Given that preprints, particularly hosted on medRxiv, have impacted the academic discourse around the recent (and ongoing) COVID-19 pandemic to a similar, if not greater, extent than published manuscripts,[11] assessing the “openness” of their data availability statements is worthwhile.